 The "Math Background" section at the beginning of each unit includes specific trajectories to support the teacher in understanding the progression of content and skill development.
-For example, in Unit 2, this section provides a pictorial area model to represent the multiplication of fractions and relates this model to the algorithm.
+For example, in Unit 6, this section provides two pictorial models of different dot plots and relates this model to the statistical data points that are evident or can be calculated from the data presented.
 The section also makes teachers aware of common misconceptions; however, little to no support is offered to help teachers interpret assessment results for individualized instruction.
 Each module also contains an "Are You Ready?" skills check, an alternative teaching strategy for students who need additional targeted intervention lesson activities and practice.
 "Skills Worksheets" support deficits in a particular skill or concept.
 Each Skills Worksheet includes an outline of how to teach this skill, including common errors students may exhibit.
 To help, each Skills Worksheet includes a group practice with each step listed in how to solve the problem and ends with a "Practice on Your Own."
 However, these do not directly support teachers' planned instruction based on data from diagnostic tools.
 Again, the resources are there but not as a means to provide support based on student assessment data.